Evidence-Based EFT

 -

-If you would like to book an individual clinical EFT session with Erin or discuss a referral, please send through your enquiry to email erin@erincummings.com.au or contact below.
+If you would like to book an individual EB-EFT session with Erin or discuss a referral, please send through your enquiry to email erin@erincummings.com.au or contact below.

 -